 As Rhonda leads the American Financial Services Association Education Foundation (AFSAEF), she is focused on the mission of educating consumers of all ages on personal finance concepts and helping them realize the benefits of responsible money management through the free online financial education program MoneySKILL®.
-To date, more than 880,000 students have completed the online curriculum comprised of 37 modules.
+To date, close to 1 million users have been enrolled in the program, comprised of 37 different modules.

 Rhonda is also responsible for two continuing education programs for mid-level and senior employees at AFSA member companies.
 The EDGE management program is conducted annually at Mercer University in Atlanta and the second leadership development opportunity is held at the University of North Carolina’s Kenan-Flagler Business School.